iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 Upon a closer inspection of the implementation of the EquiCLIP experiments, we also noticed an important discrepancy between the equations described in the paper and the actual algorithm implemented in the codebase.
-While the paper described *λ-equitune* by performing a group inverse transformation on the output of each separate backbone model before averaging the feature maps, in practice the code implementation simply took an average of the logits calculated by each backbone without any inverse operation.
+While the paper described *λ-equitune* as performing a group inverse transformation on the output of each separate backbone model before averaging the feature maps, in practice the code implementation simply took an average of the logits calculated by each backbone without any inverse operation.
 Please see the equations below for a precise comparison of the mathematics of the paper and the code.